networkx/networkx/doc/source/tutorial/tutorial.rst

 >>> plt.savefig("path.png")

 writes to the file "path.png" in the local directory.
-If Graphviz and PyGraphviz or pydotplus, are available on your system, you can also use ``nx_agraph.graphviz_layout(G)`` or ``nx_pydot.graphviz_layout(G)`` to get the node positions, or write the graph in dot format for further processing.
+If Graphviz and PyGraphviz or pydot, are available on your system, you can also use ``nx_agraph.graphviz_layout(G)`` or ``nx_pydot.graphviz_layout(G)`` to get the node positions, or write the graph in dot format for further processing.